-- 1. A radial approach, where the EE values were calculated by varying each parameter one at a time from a starting point (see Fig. 2), was used rather than the traditional trajectories for varying all of the parameters, which has been shown to improve the efficiency of the method (Campolongo et al., 2011). - 2.
-Sobol numbers were used to determine the initial points at which the derivatives will be calculated (blue circles in Fig. 2), which ensures a wide sampling of the input hyperspace (Campolongo et al., 2011; Robertson et al., 2018). - 3.
-A set delta value equal to 10% of the input parameter range ( $\Delta = \pm 0.1$ normalized or $\Delta{ib} = \pm 0.1 u{ib,range}$ dimensional) was used to ensure the calculation of the finite difference occurred over an appropriate range to better meet the assumption of linearity. - 4.
-A modified EE formula different for ultimate and fatigue loads - was used to examine the sensitivity of the parameters across multiple wind speed bins.
-EE modifications are detailed in Sect.
-3.3.1 and 3.3.2. - 5.
-The most sensitive inputs were identified via thresholding of EE values rather than the classical method involving mean and standard deviation of EE values, as detailed in Sect.
-3.4 and Appendix A.
+- 1. A radial approach, where the EE values were calculated by varying each parameter one at a time from a starting point (see Figure 2), was used rather than the traditional trajectories for varying all of the parameters, which has been shown to improve the efficiency of the method (Campolongo et al., 2011). - 2.
+Sobol numbers were used to determine the initial points at which the derivatives will be calculated (blue circles in Figure 2), which ensures a wide sampling of the input hyperspace (Campolongo et al., 2011; Robertson et al., 2018). - 3.
+A set delta value equal to 10% of the input parameter range ( $\Delta{ib} = \pm 0.1 u{ib,range}$ ) was used to ensure the calculation of the finite difference occurred over an appropriate range to better meet the assumption of linearity. - 4.
+A modified EE formula-different for ultimate and fatigue loads-was used to examine the sensitivity of the parameters across multiple wind speed bins.
+EE modifications are detailed in Sections 3.3.1 and 3.3.2.

-3.3 Elementary effects formulas
+0 3.3 Elementary Effects Formulas